 Tanya Franks is an acclaimed English actress, writer and producer most known for her starring roles on television including EastEnders and Family Affairs.

 The Estonians are two rascals who get a rise out of testing the boundaries of politeness and decorum.
 Then they run into Zelma.

 Brian Dykstra is an actor, playwright and spoken word poet.
 He recently played Pete Rose in the new play Banned From Baseball at the Human Race Theatre.

 Andrew Garman is an in-demand theater actor working on Broadway, Off-Broadway and regionally.
 In theater he has won a Drama Desk Award and a Lucille Lortel Award.

 Latvian Official is the bureaucrat in charge of marriage permits in the newly independent Latvia.
 She is sympathetic to Zelma and Bo's urgency to marry, but has to follow the rules.

 Dale Soules has had a prolific career on Broadway and Off-Broadway in both plays and musicals, including the original Broadway production of Hair.
-She currently plays Frieda Berlin on Orange Is the New Black.
+On television she played Frieda Berlin for 63 episodes in Orange Is the New Black.